 Don’t ya just love all the little deer and antler designs out there?
 Pinterest is swarming with them and they are so stinking cute that I just knew I needed to design one for a little man!
 Once you download the file, just add the name. (don’t forget to mirror the image since you’ll be using Heat Transfer Vinyl.)

 Need help adding Heat Transfer Vinyl to a shirt?
 Head to this post to learn how.
-And don’t forget to mirror the images before cutting your vinyl (Ask me why I’ve reminded you a couple times – I will neither confirm nor deny forgetting this step on multiple occasions!)
+And don’t forget to mirror the images before cutting your vinyl (Ask me why I’ve reminded you a couple of times – I will neither confirm nor deny forgetting this step on multiple occasions!)

-I’d love to see your adorable creations, so be sure to post a picture on my Facebook page or to other social media using #foicreations!
+I’d love to see your adorable creations, so be sure to share them on your favorite social media platform using #footprintsofinspiration.

 Don’t miss out on a single post.
 Sign-up for my newsletter below and have it delivered directly to your inbox.

 Special Note: This post may contain affiliate links.
 All opinions are my own.
 By purchasing products through these links, I may receive a small commission, however, your cost for the item does not change.